Plant Disease Management: Expert Tips for a Thriving Garden

 • Causes: High humidity and poor airflow.

-• Treatment: Apply neem oil or a baking soda spray.
+• Treatment: Apply neem oil or organic plant disease treatment like baking soda spray.
 Improve spacing and airflow.

 Root Rot